Accommodation and Fees in the Galapagos

 Discounts are available for partners and families

-To book you need to pay a Reservation Deposit.
+To book you need to pay a refundable Reservation Deposit.

-That deposit WILL BE DEDUCTED from your program fee.
+The deposit is deducted from your total program fee.

 Cost includes food, full room and board, permits, visas, local coordination and training at respective facility, local transport, full access to our facilities, etc.—everything minus personal expenses and your airfare to Galapagos.